utr1903/prometheus-community-helm-charts/charts/prometheus/README.md

 > **Tip**: You can refer to the default `*-clusterrole.yaml` and `*-clusterrolebinding.yaml` files in [templates](templates/) to customize your own.

 ### ConfigMap Files

-AlertManager is configured through [alertmanager.yml](https://prometheus.io/docs/alerting/configuration/).
-This file (and any others listed in `alertmanagerFiles`) will be mounted into the `alertmanager` pod.

 Prometheus is configured through [prometheus.yml](https://prometheus.io/docs/operating/configuration/).
 This file (and any others listed in `serverFiles`) will be mounted into the `server` pod.